GormlessIT/CMM007-Intranet_Systems_Development-LibMag/README.md

         </table>
       </li>
     </ul>
     <p><b>Important Note: The passwords in the database are securely hashed for security reasons.
-However you can login using the plaintext credentials (userpass1, userpass2 etc.) provided above</b></p>
+Plaintext credentials provided above are for DEMONSTRATION PURPOSES ONLY and should be removed given application deployment</b></p>
-    <p><i>If for any reason, the hashed passwords in InsertTestUsers.sql do not work, please follow the steps below to re-generate them:</i></p>
+    <p><i>If for any reason, the hashed passwords in InsertTestUsers.sql do not work for log in, please follow the steps below to re-generate them:</i></p>
     <ol>
       <li>Open generateHashes.php in a terminal</li>
       <li>Run: php generateHashes.php</li>